Bernardo de Velasco

 Bernardo Luis de Velasco y Huidobro (20 August 1742 – c.
-1821) was a figure in the Spanish American wars of independence, the last Spanish governor of Paraguay and a commander of royalist military forces in the war.
+1821) was a figure in the Spanish American wars of independence, the last Spanish governor of the Intendency of Paraguay and a commander of royalist military forces in the war.
 He was deposed by the congress celebrated in Asunción on 17 June 1811.
 He was born in Villadiego, Burgos, Spain.

 Early life

 He was the second son of Miguel Gervasio de Velasco Fernández de Humada and Josefa Gabriela de Huidobro y Mier.
 He was baptized on 26 August in the same year of his birth in the Church of San Lorenzo Intramuros by one of his mother's relatives, the priest Pedro de Mier y Terán.
 He studied mathematics in Barcelona and at the age of 25 he entered the army.
 He participated from 1793 to 1795 in the War of the Pyrenees against the French troops.

 He was a man of good appearance, courteous, affable, with classical and scientific knowledge.
 These characteristics, added to his military performance, figured as a favorable antecedent in the recommendation for his election among the candidates for governor of Paraguay written by his superior: